boytchev/mannequin.js/docs/userguide.md

 # Using mannequin.js

 The **mannequin.js** library is provided as a set of JavaScript modules.
 It is intended to be used from a CDN.
-Most lileely the library can be installed via `npm`, however this is not tested so far.
+Most likely the library can be installed via `npm`, however this is not tested so far.

 The library uses Three.js and expects the following import maps to be defined: